 Exemption for permanent night work

-Your employee can apply for an exemption from the maximum number of shifts for permanent night work.
+Your employee can apply for an exemption (in Dutch) from the maximum number of shifts for permanent night work.
 They can do so if the work is only possible at night.
-If you receive the exemption, your employee may work a maximum of 20 night shifts per 4 weeks.
-That amounts to 260 per year.
+If the exemption is approved, your employee may work a maximum of 20 night shifts per 4 weeks.
+That is a total of 260 per year.
 Each employee must apply for this exemption themselves.

 An exception has been agreed upon in some Collective Labour Agreements (CAO).
 Employees in these sectors do not need to apply for an individual exemption.
 An exception also applies to employees who worked permanently at night before 1 January 1996.
-They have a transitional arrangement (for an indefinite period) and do not need to request permission.
+They do not need to ask for an exemption if the work can not be organised in any other way.

 Other rules for night shifts